 Call Validation Treatment

 As specified in [ATIS-1000074], post STI-VS information MUST not be passed for Call Validation Treatment (CVT) for calls that contain a SIP Resource Priority Header (RPH) field with the “ETS” and “WPS” namespaces, to ensure the highest probability of call completion for these types of calls.

+NOTE: Display of NS/EP NGN-PS calls with only signed TN is outside the scope of this document.
+There is need for the terminating service provider to ensure that NS/EP NGN-PS calls are displayed to the user in a manner that indicates that they were successfully validated, even without passing through third-party Call Validation Treatment (CVT).

 Display of Signed SIP RPH NS/EP NGN-PS Calls